Chrissie Mayr: NY Comics Making a ‘List’ of Pro-Trump Stand-Ups

 “Oh, look there are 40 people there.
 It’s a non-event,” says Mayr, who attended the protest as a citizen journalist.
 “It’ll show the people at home [who support Trump] you’re alone in your feelings and show people on the Left that this is not a thing.”

-When a small fraction of the protesters violently invaded the Capitol building, resulting in the death of five people, the media quickly changed its approach.
+When a small fraction of the protesters violently invaded the Capitol building, the media quickly changed its approach.

 “We’ll take this and run with it, use it to our advantage to make [all Trump supporters] look terrible,” she says.
 “Violence is never good, never justified, whether it comes from the left or the right.”